franciswooff/localise/README.md

 - Line 3: Option to randomise order of test pages (any character on this line will enable randomisation, an empty line will switch it off)
 - Line 4: Option to have the test's head graphic surrounded by a circle divided into eighths with values in degrees (any character on this line will give the graphic divided into eighths, an empty line will give the graphic with only head & white circle)
-- Line 5: Option to autoplay audio file on page load (any character on this line will enable autoplay, an empty line will switch it off) n.b. some browsers suppress autoplay, it may be autoplay cannot be achieved in Chrome, it should work in Firefox
+- Line 5: Option to autoplay audio file on page load (any character on this line will enable autoplay, an empty line will switch it off) n.b. some browsers suppress autoplay
 - Line 6: Option for looping of audio files (any character on this line will enable looping, an empty line will switch it off)
 - Line 7: Option for height slider FEATURE NOT YET IMPLEMENTED, TO FOLLOW SHORTLY